 - A maximum of $3,500 per violation in a 12-month period.

-Each separate lapse counts as its own violation, so a driver whose coverage drops twice in a year can face two separate penalty assessments.
-The fees run continuously until the driver either restores insurance or surrenders the vehicle’s tags to the MVA.
-The MVA does not send daily reminders — the fees compound silently, and many drivers do not discover the accumulated balance until they go to renew the registration.
+Each separate lapse counts as its own violation, so coverage that drops twice in a year can produce two separate assessments.
+The fees run continuously until you either restore insurance or surrender the tags.
+The MVA does not send daily reminders — the fees compound silently, and many drivers do not discover the balance until they go to renew.

 Track Two: The Criminal Charge

-Separately from the MVA fees, knowingly driving an uninsured vehicle (or providing false evidence of insurance) is a criminal misdemeanor under § 17-107.
-The penalties:
+Separately from the MVA fees, knowingly driving an uninsured vehicle — or knowingly permitting someone else to drive one you own — is a criminal misdemeanor under § 17-107:

-- Second or subsequent offense: up to 2 years in jail, a fine of up to $2,000, and 5 additional points (which can push the driver toward a point-based suspension).
+- Second or subsequent offense: up to 2 years in jail and a fine of up to $1,000, plus 5 points again.

-The criminal charge and the MVA fees are independent.
-A driver can resolve the criminal case and still owe the accumulated administrative fees, or pay the administrative fees and still face prosecution.
-The 5 points from a conviction also feed into the broader point system — see Maryland’s point system for how points trigger suspension and revocation.
+The criminal charge and the MVA fees are independent of each other.
+You can resolve the criminal case and still owe the accumulated administrative fees, or pay every dollar of the fees and still face prosecution.
+The 5 points feed into the broader point system — see how Maryland’s point system works for how they build toward suspension.

 The Knowledge Element: The Key Criminal Defense

-The criminal offense under § 17-107 requires the State to prove the driver knowingly operated (or knowingly allowed operation of) an uninsured vehicle.
-The word “knowingly” is the heart of the defense.
-A driver who genuinely believed coverage was in place — because a payment was thought to be current, because a spouse handled the policy, because the carrier canceled without effective notice, or because of a billing error — may have a defense to the criminal charge.
+Knowledge is an element of the offense, not a technicality.
+The State has to prove it.
+A driver who genuinely believed the car was covered — because a payment was thought to be current, because a spouse handled the policy, because the carrier canceled without effective notice, because of a billing error, or because they borrowed a friend’s car and never thought to ask — may have a real defense to the criminal charge.

 The Real Cost: If You Have an Accident While Uninsured